SystemsApproach/security/infra.rst

    An ROA has a chain of trust back to the RPKI root

-Rather than being passed around in real time like certificates in TLS, the RPKI certificates are stored in repositories, which are typically operated by the RIRs.
+Rather than being passed around in real time like certificates in TLS, the RPKI certificates and ROAs are stored in repositories, which are typically operated by the RIRs.
 Address allocations happen at a relatively long timescale, and certificates can be issued at the same time.
-Thus it is feasible to fetch the entire contents of the RPKI repository to build up a complete picture of the chains of certificates that have been issued.
-With this information, a router running BGP can determine *in advance* which ASes could originate routing advertisements for which prefixes and use this to configure filtering rules that specify which advertisements they are willing to accept.
-Note the contrast to prior uses of certificates we have seen: a router builds a complete picture of the certificate hierarchy *a priori* in readiness for subsequent routing decisions, rather than checking the validity of certificates as part of establishing a session (as happens in TLS, for example).
+Thus it is feasible to fetch the entire contents of the RPKI repository to build up a complete picture of the chains of certificates and signed ROAs that have been issued.
+With this information, ISPs use validation tools to determine *in advance* which ASes could originate routing advertisements for which prefixes.
+When a router that participates in BGP receives a new announcement, it can check its validity against the local validation tool.

+Note the contrast to prior uses of certificates we have seen: a local validator builds a complete picture of the certificate hierarchy *a priori* in readiness for subsequent routing decisions, rather than checking the validity of certificates as part of establishing a session (as happens in TLS, for example).
 The